 The antifreeze I use is too expensive – can I use something cheaper?

-For most people a car is a significant investment.
-In comparison the price of even the most expensive antifreeze is relatively minor.
-Purchasing a good quality antifreeze will help to protect that investment.
+- For most people a car is a significant investment.
+So, Purchasing a good quality antifreeze will help to protect your investment.

 PLEASE SHARE ENGINE PORTAL NEWS